indimail/indimail-mta/README.md

 $ ./create_debian # for deb
 ```

+## Install Packages

+Installing and configuration is much simplied when you use the Binary Packages Build.
+The pre, post instlation scripts do all the hard work for you.

+** For RPM based distributions **

+`sudo rpm -ivh rpm_file`

+** For Debian based distributions **

+`sudo dpkg -i debian_file`

 # Setup & Configuration

+If you use source installation method, you need to setup various configuration and services.
 You can configure indimail-mta using /usr/sbin/svctool. svctool is a general purpose utility to configure indimail-mta services.

 You can also run the script create_services which invokes svctool to setup few default services to start a full fledged messaging server create_services will also put a systemd unit file indimail.service in /lib/systemd/system